-Minimal research has been undertaken on the broad issues faced by Indian women who experience domestic and family violence in Australia.
-Northern Community Legal Centre operates in a region which has recently experienced a large arrival of Indian migrants.
-Through our work, we have become highly aware of the prevalence of the complexities Indian women face who are subjected to family violence.
+The phenomenon of abused and abandoned Indian brides in transnational spaces is well documented, yet minimal research has been undertaken on the broad issues faced by Indian women who experience domestic and family violence in Australia.
+NCLC operates in a region which has recently experienced a large arrival of Indian migrants.
+Through our work, we have become aware of the complexities Indian women face who are subjected to family violence.

 Project information here.

 Funded by the Communities for Children Grant (Department of Social Services), this project aims to work with grassroots groups to support gender equity by increasing awareness of factors that contribute to violence against women and children.
 Within each group, practical education and skill-building activities are balanced with cultural expression relevant to the community such as poetry, music, theatre, art, photography and dance.

 The project aims to support these communities to identify and develop violence prevention strategies that are culturally appropriate and effective.
 The strategies identified and implemented throughout the project will be showcased at a joint forum to celebrate International Women’s Day in March 2020.